 With five campuses and an integrated, hands-on approach to various programs, Orange Technical College works closely with professionals already in the field to understand what they need, and the students themselves to be sure they are ready and able to start or advance their careers.
-Here, Associate Superintendent Dr. Michael Armbruster reveals how Orange Technical College is redefining the options available for those pursuing
+Here, Associate Superintendent Dr. Michael Armbruster reveals how Orange Technical College is redefining the options available for those pursuing a technical degree.

 Tell us a bit about your background.
 How did you come to be involved with Orange Technical College?